Ada-Developers-Academy/core-unit-2/requests-and-responses/request-response-cycle.md

 The request URL or _path_ in an HTTP request is the path to a resource hosted online.

-Again, the requested resource could be a website, aPDF file, an image file, or something else.
+Again, the requested resource could be a website, a PDF file, an image file, or something else.

 Examples: